 However, there can also be such a thing as too much milk production.

 Many mamas with an over-supply struggle with frequent clogs and mastitis.

 Moral of the story, you CAN over do it!

-Below, I’ve put together a simple to follow breastfeeding and pumping schedule routine that you can easily implement without suffering a decrease in milk supply.
+Below, I’ve put together a simple-to-follow breastfeeding and pumping schedule for working moms that can be easily implemented without suffering a decrease in milk supply.